Mount Peel Conservation Area hunting block

 Dogs are not permitted in the Mt Peel Conservation Area.

 There are no huts available in this hunting block.
 Note: The hut in Lynn Creek is on private land.

 Hunters are advised to check for current pesticide operations that may be in progress where they intend to hunt.
-Summaries are published every four months by each Conservancy.
+Pesticide summaries are published every four months.